What does the examiner want you to do in IELTS Speaking Part 3?

 In are recent post, I spoke about how important it was in IELTS Speaking Part 3 to speak in GENERAL.
 However, even more important than this is making sure that you directly answer the examiners question.
 But, what if you can’t work out what the examiner is asking you to talk about?!
 Or, more importantly, what if you can’t recognise the type of language they are asking you to produce?
 Well, my top-tip for this is

 DON’T WAIT FOR WORDS THAT SHOW FUNCTIONS!

-In general, you will need language to be able to
+In general, you in IELTS Speaking Part 3, will need language to be able to

 - agree/disagree with a statement,